flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 LV2_PATH=$HOME/.lv2:/app/extensions/Plugins/lv2:/app/lib/lv2
 ```

+**Important:**
 Since `--env` in `--finish-args` doesn't do the variable substitution,
-this should be set in a wrapper shell script for the application.
+LV2_PATH should be set in a wrapper shell script for the application.

 For DSSI, LADSPA, VST and VST3 it is the same change as above, see the
 table below for a summary.